-The Communications General dialog is used to specify the protocol settings for communication with the DNP outstation.
+The Communications group is used to specify the protocol settings for communication with the DNP outstation.

-- Protocol: This parameter specifies the communication protocol.
+Protocol: Specify the communication protocol.
 Options include TCP and UDP.
-The default setting is TCP. - Source Port: This parameter specifies the Source Port.
+The default setting is TCP.

+Source Port: Specify the Source Port.
 The default setting is 0.

-Note: When the selected protocol is TCP, this parameter is disabled.
+• Note: When the selected protocol is TCP, this parameter is disabled.
 When the selected protocol is UDP, setting the Source Port to 0 causes an implicit bind using a unique source port assigned by the system.

-- Destination Host: This parameter specifies the Destination Host.
-The default setting is 255.255.255.255. - Destination Port: This parameter specifies the Destination Port.
+Destination Host: Specify the Destination Host.
+The default setting is 255.255.255.255.

+Destination Port: Specify the Destination Port.
 The valid range is 1 to 65535.
 The default setting is 20000.